cam6573/minecraft-biome-classifier/README.md

 ## Running each component individually

-To run each part of the pipeline independently:
+To run each part of the Random Forest pipeline independently:

 1. Feature Extraction: Extracts feature (HOG,color histograms) matrix and label vector into .npy files for faster training.
 ```